Zaïre (play): Background and performance history

 Disappointed with the relative failure of his tragedy, Eriphyle, in March 1732, Voltaire began writing Zaïre in response to critics who had reproached him for not having love stories as the centrepieces of his plays.
 He completed Zaïre in three weeks, and it premiered on 13 August 1732 performed by the Comédie française at the Théâtre de la rue des Fossés Saint-Germain.
 The original actors in the play were Quinault-Dufresne as Orosmane, Charles-François Grandval as Nérestan, Pierre-Claude Sarrazin as Lusignan, and Jeanne-Catherine Gaussin as Zaïre.
 Its reception on the opening night was mixed, but once Voltaire made slight revisions to the play and the cast settled into their roles, it became a great success and was performed 31 times that year alone.
-Voltaire was also invited to the French court for six weeks where the play was performed before King Louis XV and the Queen consort.
+Voltaire was also invited to the French court for six weeks where the play was performed before King Louis XV and Queen Marie Leszczyńska.
 Zaïre went on to become one of the most popular of Voltaire's stage works in France.
 It was notably revived in 1874 with Sarah Bernhardt in the title role, and it was the only one of Voltaire's plays to be performed by the Comédie française during the 20th century.
 For Voltaire himself, the play was a turning point.
 Now convinced of the possibilities of dramas with a central love story, he began his Adélaïde du Guesclin with a plot even more dominated by love than Zaïre had been.
 His later plays, Alzire (1736) and Tancrède (1760) likewise feature passionate lovers.
 Zaïre also marked a turning away from tragedies caused by a fatal flaw in the protagonist's character to ones based on pathos.
 The tragic fate of its heroine is caused not through any fault of her own, but by the jealousy of her Muslim lover and the intolerance of her fellow Christians.
 The published version of Zaïre contains two lengthy dedications by Voltaire.
 The first is to Everard Fawkener who had befriended Voltaire during his exile in England and the second to Jeanne-Catherine Gaussin, to whom Voltaire attributed much of the play's success.